-Initial observations on these three simple examples highlight the focus of these Program Managers on dependencies and interactions.
-Based on interview data and email data records, they were mainly focused on implementing processes that increased outside, or non-traditional, participants in the development process.
-The expectation was that the new participants and a different process architecture and organization architecture would bring more objective evaluation of technical alternatives and, therefore, result in improved system performance.
+Initial observations on these three simple examples highlight the focus of Program Managers on dependencies and interactions.
+Based on interview and email data, they were mainly focused on implementing a process that both increased non-traditional participants in the development process as well as changed the roles of traditional participants.
+Commenting on the APB(T) problems noted above, one program manager stated "The key ingredient in getting A-RCI to work was the infusion of competition."
+(Johnson, 2001) The expectation (and goal) was that the new participants, a different process architecture, and new organization architecture would bring in new ideas, generate more objective evaluation of technical alternatives and, therefore, result in improved system performance.

-However, their focus was on outcomes and on getting the "right" participants connected to each other.
-It was a very evolutionary process, where membership was increased or decreased based on immediate need, where WGs were established and disestablished as need dictated.
-The initial examination of this program's history highlights the underlying importance of dependencies and attention to them.
+It is important to note that the focus of the Program Managers was not on dependencies among work or workers.
+Their focus was, intensely, on outcomes, on getting the "right" participants connected to each other, and establishing an environment where evidence was the primary arbiter of decisions.
+It was a highly evolutionary process, where IPT/WG membership shifted based on needs as they were identified, where WGs were established and disestablished as need, technical data and feedback from testing and at-sea performance dictated.
+This initial examination of the program's history highlights the underlying importance of dependencies and attention to them.